Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 Iterated posterior linearisation for Bayesian inference
 ---------------

 In Bayesian inference, given a Gaussian prior, a Gaussian approximation to the posterior can be obtained by approximating the likelihood as a linear-Gaussian model.
-How the parameters of this linear-Gaussian model are chosen determines the quality of the posterior approximation.
-Iterated posterior linearisation seeks the optimal linearisation in a mean square error sense for the given measurement value by performing iterated statistical linear regression w.r.t. the posterior.
+How the parameters of this linear-Gaussian model are chosen determines the quality of the posterior approximation. **Iterated posterior linearisation seeks the optimal linearisation** in a mean square error sense for the given measurement value **by performing iterated statistical linear regression w.r.t. the posterior**.
 This approach leads to the iterated posterior linearisation filter (IPLF)[[I1]](https://ieeexplore.ieee.org/document/7153566), which generalises (non-iterated) non-linear Kalman filters.
 The approach can also be applied to other applications such as smoothing [[I2]](https://ieeexplore.ieee.org/document/7515187) [[I3]](https://ieeexplore.ieee.org/abstract/document/8260875), cooperative localisation [[I4]](https://ieeexplore.ieee.org/abstract/document/7999230) and classification using Gaussian processes [[I5]](https://ieeexplore.ieee.org/document/8673324).

 Iterated posterior linearisation is described in two popular books for state estimation [I6] and machine learning [I7].